Langdon Hammer

 B.A., English Major, summa cum laude, Yale University

-A Whole World: Letters from James Merrill, which I edited and annotated with Stephen Yenser, was published by Knopf in 2021 and reviewed in the Wall Street Journal; New Criterion; New York Times Book Review; Times Literary Supplement; Poetry Foundation; New York Review of Books, and elsewhere.
+A Whole World: Letters from James Merrill, which I edited and annotated with Stephen Yenser, was published by Knopf in 2021 and reviewed in the Wall Street Journal; New Criterion; New York Times Book Review; Times Literary Supplement; New York Review of Books, and elsewhere.

 I joined the Yale English Department faculty in 1987.
 I served three terms as Department Chair, 2005-08, 2014-17, and 2017-19.